Code-Institute-Submissions/monkees-milestone-project-one/README.md

 # The Monkees Website - Milestone Project One

-This is a website for the band, **_The Monkees_**.
+This is a website that I created for the band, **_The Monkees_**.
 My website will be used by existing, new and prospective fans and event planners to find out more about the band and its members.
 They can also listen to the band's music and sign up to the newsletter to keep up to date on the latest news and new music releases.
 Each page contains links to the band's social media pages.

 Users can use my website to book tickets for the band's upcoming concerts, and they will have the ability to book the band to perform at their upcoming events through the contact form.

 ## UX

 My website is for current and potential fans and event planners, who are looking to follow the band, listen to their music, book tickets and book the band to perform at their events.
-My website provides a *"one-stop-shop"* for users, to help them to achieve all of these things, along with several links to the band's external social media and wikipedia pages.
+My website provides a *"one-stop-shop"* for users, to help them to achieve all of these things, along with several links to the band's external social media and Wikipedia pages.

 I've chosen to style my website in the way that I have, as I felt that it best reflected the brand of the band.
 The band were at their peak during the late 60s, 70s and 80s, so the fonts and colour scheme that I've chosen best reflect this era and create a feeling of authenticity for users.